Click the Information icon to find out more about the current surveys, plus details of the Historical Walking Trail .

-Excavations by Time Team and local archaeologists in the Lugg flood plain at Sutton and Marden, including a Time Team project in 2000, have revealed evidence of settlement in this area from the Neolithic until the Middle Ages.
+Archaeological investigations over several years in the Lugg flood plain at Sutton and Marden, including a Time Team project in 2000, have revealed evidence of settlement in this area from the Neolithic until the Middle Ages.
 Sutton Walls has been at the centre of some dramatic and intense power struggles of the Iron Age, Roman and Saxon periods that have helped to shape the history of Herefordshire.

-Sadly the hillfort has suffered over the years and the central area was quarried for sand and gravel in the 1940s and subsequently used for landfill until 1985.
+Sadly, the hillfort has suffered over the years and two-thirds of the central area was quarried for sand and gravel in the 1940s and subsequently used for landfill until 1985.

-The hill fort has been categorised as “At Risk” on the Historic England, Heritage at Risk register since their records began due to lack of management of the site, and is largely at risk from general deterioration; unmanaged scrub and trees which may be affecting the below ground archaeology; diminished ground cover which is allowing erosion of the sculpted ramparts and burrowing animals increasing in number on the site.
+The hillfort has been categorised as “At Risk” on the Historic England, Heritage at Risk register since their records began due to lack of management of the site.
+It is largely at risk from general deterioration; unmanaged and substantial tree growth and scrub, which damages the below ground archaeology; diminished ground cover which has allowing both the erosion of the sculpted ramparts and an increased number of burrowing animals on the site.
 This is altering the significance of the monument and urgent action is needed to prevent deterioration and improve the monument’s condition.

 With no obvious solutions to complex issues, a detailed professionally produced conservation management plan is required to save and restore this nationally important, but neglected, monument for future generations.